SBaldwin-Git/colour_shop/README.md

 ## Features

-- **Colorful Inventory:** Browse and purchase a variety of colors conveniently.
+- **Colourful Inventory:** Browse and purchase a variety of colours conveniently.
-- **User Authentication:** Create an account, log in, and view personalized order history.
+- **User Authentication:** Create an account, log in, and view personalised order history.
 - **CRUD Operations:** Showcase CRUD API skills through seamless interactions with the PostgreSQL database.

 ## Technologies